 Spoken word performance was really becoming ‘a thing’ during this period, and we were happy to have been part of the push to take poetry out of the academy and onto radio, television, and the stages of small venues across both Australia and the USA.

-Stay tuned for the video archive of all the poems being performed by their authors live to camera.
+Elsewhere on the blog you can find the video archive of all the poems being performed by their authors live to camera.